andersonshatch/ContrastWebGoat/README.md

 This repo details a few different approaches you can use to add Contrast's Java agent to a Docker container, using WebGoat as a demo application.

-A specific version of the Contrast Java agent is retrieved from Maven Central at build time, where the version is specified as a build argument in `docker-build.sh` and `docker-compose.yml`.
+The latest 3.x version of the Contrast Java agent is retrieved from Docker Hub at build time via [this line](https://github.com/andersonshatch/ContrastWebGoat/blob/main/Dockerfile#L5).
-You should update the version in these files to match the version available in your Contrast environment.
-Use of `LATEST` is possible, though not recommended especially for on-premise Contrast users.
+Other available versions can be listed on [Docker Hub](https://hub.docker.com/r/contrast/agent-java/tags).

 The `JAVA_TOOL_OPTIONS` variable is used in order to add the `-javaagent:contrast.jar` file to the JVM startup options, conditionally.